Tomnl/WASP/README.md

 Watershed Annotation and Segmentation Plugin for 3D Slicer

-The plugin consists of two main components, first performing a series of watershed filters (watershed stage) and secondly creating a new label map out of selected components from the watershed filter (annotation stage).
+The plugin consists of two main components

+* Watershed stage: Perform a series of watershed filters on the original image
+* Annotation stage: Creating a new label map out of selected components from the watershed stage

 Watershed stage
 ====